Shardeloes: Grounds

 Humphry Repton was commissioned to lay out the grounds in the classical English landscape fashion, in the lee of the hill upon which the mansion stands.
 Repton dammed the River Misbourne to form a lake.

 Cricket ground

-The grounds house a cricket ground, which is the home ground of Amersham Cricket Club, which has played at the ground in two periods from 1856 to 1886 and from 1905 to present.
+The grounds house a cricket ground, which is the home ground of Amersham Cricket Club, which has played at the ground in two periods, from 1856 to 1886 and from 1905 to the present.
 The ground has been used for minor counties matches by Buckinghamshire in both the Minor Counties Championship and the Minor Counties Twenty20.
 Buckinghamshire also played one List A one-day match when there when they were permitted to play List A cricket, playing against first-class opposition in the form of Glamorgan in the 1972 Gillette Cup.
 A combined Minor Counties South team also played five List A matches there in the Benson & Hedges Cup between 1973 and 1977.